akiym/PPI-Future/README.md

 exists in Perl.
 Not even perl itself is capable of parsing Perl documents (remember, it just parses and executes it as code).

-As a result, PPI needed to be cruftier than perl itself.
+As a result, PPI::Future needed to be cruftier than perl itself.
 Feel free to shudder at this point, and hope you never have to understand the Tokenizer codebase.
 Speaking of which...